orlox/orlox.github.io/jobs.md

 - [FWO PhD Fellowship fundamental research](https://www.fwo.be/en/support-programmes/all-calls/phd/phd-fellowship-fundamental-research/): Normally due beginning of March.

 Additional funding possibilities could be present through Ghent University.
 In particular, for students of developing countries in the global south, there is the possibility to [co-fund a doctoral degree](https://www.ugent.be/en/research/funding/bof/dos).
 This requires joint supervision from a promoter at Ghent University and another one in the partner University located at the other country, with both parties contributing financially.

+## Master projects

+There are always interesting projects available to pursue as part of a Master thesis.
+If you're enrolled in the Masters program at Ghent University and are interested to join the team, let me know!